sachinraja/ts-lib-starter/README.md

 ## pre-commit hook

-Uses [husky](https://typicode.github.io/husky/#/) to register a pre-commit hook and [lint-staged](https://github.com/okonet/lint-staged) to run commands only on changed files.
+Uses [husky](https://typicode.github.io/husky/#/) to register a pre-commit hook and [lint-staged](https://github.com/okonet/lint-staged) to run commands only on cpnpm i hanged files.

 Ensure all files are formatted before they are committed and run linters on changed files.